salesforcecli/plugin-lightning-dev/messages/lightning.dev.site.md

 # flags.ssr.summary

-Preview the SSR bundle
+Preview the server-side rendering (SSR) bundle.

 # examples

 - Select a site to preview from the org "myOrg":
   <%= config.bin %> <%= command.id %> --target-org myOrg

-- Preview the site "Partner Central" from the org "myOrg":
+- Preview the site "Partner Central" from your default org:
-  <%= config.bin %> <%= command.id %> --name "Partner Central" --target-org myOrg
+  <%= config.bin %> <%= command.id %> --name "Partner Central"

 - Get and preview the latest version of the "Partner Central" site from the org "myOrg"
   <%= config.bin %> <%= command.id %> --name "Partner Central" --target-org myOrg --get-latest